-As alleged in ABG's notice of termination, ABG claims that we failed to make a quarterly payment due to ABG pursuant to the Licensing Agreement of \$3,750, on January 18, 2024, ABG notified us of the termination of the Licensing Agreement, effective immediately, in accordance with its rights under the Licensing Agreement.
+As alleged in ABG's notice of termination, ABG claims that the Company failed to make a quarterly payment due to ABG pursuant to the Licensing Agreement of \$3,750, on January 18, 2024, ABG notified us of the termination of the Licensing Agreement, effective immediately, in accordance with its rights under the Licensing Agreement.
 As stated in the notice of termination, ABG believes that a fee of \$45,000 became immediately due and payable by us to ABG pursuant to the terms and conditions of the Licensing Agreement.
 In addition, upon termination of the Licensing Agreement, all outstanding and unvested warrants to purchase shares of our common stock issued to ABG in connection with the Licensing Agreement became immediately vested and exercisable.

 On March 18, 2024, ABG announced it had reached an agreement in principle with a third party to become the new operator of the Sports Illustrated media business.
-On April 1, 2024, ABG Group filed an action against us and Manoj Bhargava, the former interim CEO of the Company and a principal stockholder, alleging, among other things, breach of contract in the United States District Court of the Southern District of New York seeking damages in the amount of \$48,750 (\$3,750 royalty fee liability and \$45,000 termination fee liability as reflected in current liabilities from discontinued operations).
-On June 7, 2024, we filed a response denying ABG Group's alleged breach of contract action and filed a counterclaim against ABG Group and Minute Media, Inc. alleging, among other things, unfair competition, misappropriation of trade secrets, unjust enrichment, breach of contract and tortious interference with contract.
-On August 2, 2024, ABG Group filed an amended complaint which we responded to on August 22, 2024 and subsequently filed counterclaims against ABG Group and Sportority, Inc. d/b/a Minute Media.
-A settlement conference is scheduled for December 4, 2024.
+On April 1, 2024, ABG Group filed an action against the Company and Manoj Bhargava, the former interim CEO of the Company and a principal stockholder, alleging, among other things, breach of contract in the United States District Court of the Southern District of New York seeking damages in the amount of \$48,750 (\$3,750 royalty fee liability and \$45,000 termination fee liability as reflected in current liabilities from discontinued operations).
+On June 7, 2024, Arena filed a response denying ABG Group's alleged breach of contract action and denying its obligation to pay the termination fee, and filed a counterclaim against ABG Group and Minute Media, Inc. alleging, among other things, unfair competition, misappropriation of trade secrets, unjust enrichment, breach of contract and tortious interference with contract.
+ABG Group filed an amended complaint on August 1, 2024, and we are required to respond by August 22, 2024, with motions to dismiss due on August 30, 2024 and oppositions/responses due on October 14, 2024.
+In addition, a settlement conference is scheduled for September 25, 2024.

-The loss of the rights to operate the SI Business, in addition to the alleged and disputed termination payments that are due following termination of the Licensing Agreement, could harm our competitiveness in our industry, damage any goodwill we may have generated, and otherwise have a material adverse effect on our business, operating results and financial condition.
+The loss of the rights to operate the SI Business, in addition to termination payments that are due following termination of the Licensing Agreement, could harm our competitiveness in our industry, damage any goodwill we may have generated, and otherwise have a material adverse effect on our business, operating results and financial condition.
 Any subsequent rebranding efforts we may undertake may require significant resources and expenses and may affect our ability to attract and retain customers, all of which may have a material adverse effect on our business, contracts, financial condition, operating results, liquidity and prospects.